arangesh/arangesh.github.io/_publications/paper-4.md

 date: 2018-01-01
 venue: 'IEEE Transactions on Intelligent Vehicles'
 ---
-—Online multi-object tracking (MOT) is extremely important for high-level spatial reasoning and path planning for autonomous and highly-automated vehicles.
+Online multi-object tracking (MOT) is extremely important for high-level spatial reasoning and path planning for autonomous and highly-automated vehicles.
 In this paper, we present a modular framework for tracking multiple objects